Casino Betting Coin (CBC) Reaches 24 Hour Trading Volume of $24,828.00

-Casino Betting Coin (CURRENCY:CBC) traded flat against the U.S. dollar during the one day period ending at 21:00 PM ET on January 12th.
-Casino Betting Coin has a total market capitalization of $7.82 million and approximately $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last day.
-One Casino Betting Coin coin can now be purchased for about $0.0502 or 0.00000145 BTC on popular exchanges.
-Over the last week, Casino Betting Coin has traded flat against the U.S. dollar.
+Casino Betting Coin (CURRENCY:CBC) traded flat against the US dollar during the 1 day period ending at 18:00 PM E.T. on January 15th.
+One Casino Betting Coin coin can now be bought for approximately $0.0502 or 0.00000145 BTC on popular exchanges.
+In the last week, Casino Betting Coin has traded flat against the US dollar.
+Casino Betting Coin has a market capitalization of $7.82 million and approximately $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.